Lully Miura

 Ruri Lully Miura is a Japanese essayist and academic in the field of International Politics.

 Biography

 Miura graduated from the University of Tokyo and the Graduate School of Public Policy (GraSPP), and completed a PhD at the Graduate School for Law and Politics of the University of Tokyo.
 She was a researcher at the Policy Alternatives Research Institute (PARI) of the University of Tokyo until 2013, when she was appointed a lecturer.

 Miura has founded her own think tank, Yamaneko Research Institute, Inc.

+2003 married with Kiyoshi Miura, divorce on 2024.